-- the quality of radio signal received by the controller from MICRA (433 MHz) wireless detectors (if the VERSA-MCU controller is connected to the control panel), - the level of radio signal received by the controller from ABAX 2 / ABAX wireless devices (if the ABAX 2 / ABAX controller is connected to the control panel).
+- the level of signal received by the cellular antenna, - the quality of radio signal received by the controller from MICRA (433 MHz) wireless detectors (if the VERSA-MCU controller is connected to the control panel), - the level of radio signal received by the controller from ABAX 2 / ABAX wireless devices (if the ABAX 2 / ABAX controller is connected to the control panel).

-Enter the user menu and press in turn 9 wxyz 3 def # 1.
+Enter the user menu and press in turn $\square{wxyz} \square{def} \# \square$ .
 In the lower line of the display, the information on signal level / quality will be shown.
-The upper line displays the name of zone to which the wireless device is assigned.
+The upper line displays: